A Guide to Whale Watching in Kaikoura

 Whale watching boat trip

-Read next: did you know you can cage dive with great white sharks in New Zealand?
+Read next: Did you know you can cage dive with great white sharks in New Zealand?

 Whale watching flight

-Kayak in Kaikoura
+Kayaking in Kaikoura

 The best way to see whales